-Cross -section survey of the existing dam between Non Pareil and Falgstaff is required to provide data to establish the extent of the existing slips and excavations at the downstream toe and thus the detailed extent of dam that needs to be replaced.
+Cross-section survey of the existing dam between Non Pareil and Flagstaff is required to provide data to establish the extent of the existing slips and excavations at the upstream and downstream toes and thus the detailed extent of dam that needs to be replaced.
 This would comprise cross sections at every 300 ft intervals.
-This interval should reduce where known significant slips have occurred or where there are deep excavations at the downstream toe.
-The cross section surveys should extend for 60 ft downstream of the existing downstream toe of the dam.
+This interval should reduce where known significant slips have occurred or where there are deep excavations at the upstream and downstream toes.
+The cross section surveys should extend for 80 ft upstream and downstream of the existing centreline of the dam.

-A similar topographical survey should be undertaken of the Crown dam between Non Pareil and Falgstaff as data for feasibility and design of a replacement embankment.
+A similar topographical survey should be undertaken of the Crown dam between Non Pareil and Flagstaff as data for feasibility and design of a replacement embankment.
 The survey should also include the alignments of the required wing embankments to tie into the existing conservancy dam.